 int main(){

-// Take the graph as input and call add_edge for each edge
+// take graph as input and call add_edge for each edge

-// Now the order of edges is stored in the ans vector
+// now the order of edges is in the ans vector

 }

-To convert this new problem into an Euler tour problem, it is sufficient to add an edge between \(a\) and \(b\).
-(If the graph is directed, add the edge from \(b\) to \(a\)).
+Now, to transform this new problem into an Eulerian tour problem, it is sufficient to add an edge between \(a\) and \(b\).
+(If the graph is directed, from \(b\) to \(a\)).

-Now, if we assume that we traverse the new edge first (in an Euler tour, it does not matter which edge we start with), the remaining trail is exactly what we were looking for.
+Now, if we assume we traverse the new edge first (in an Eulerian tour, it doesn't matter which edge we start with), the rest of the path is what we were looking for.
 (Why?)
-Thus, we have successfully converted this problem into an Euler tour problem.
+Thus, we were able to transform this problem into an Eulerian tour problem.